Back to Louisiana

 Major Political Party

-A well-known political group like the Democratic or Republican parties.
+A well-known and established political group, like the Democratic or Republican party.

 Limits and Unknowns